 … most subprime lending was not predatory.
 In many cases where a genuinely subprime borrower took out a mortgage on a house he couldn’t afford with little or no money down, it is the borrower who is coming out ahead: consuming much more in the way of housing services than he will end up paying for.
 The lender, meanwhile, gets left with an enormous loss – which is not what normally happens in cases of predatory lending.

-In a news bit that’s so far been overlooked, New Mexico is out for its pound of flesh from title insurers, with AG Gary King filing a pleading on Jan.
+Not to mention cities suing them for making the loans they’re already losing money on (I’m looking at you, Cleveland and Baltimore).
+New Mexico takes on title insurers: In a news bit that’s so far been overlooked, New Mexico is out for its pound of flesh from title insurers, with AG Gary King filing a pleading on Jan.
 4 before the New Mexico Superintendent of Insurance urging an 11.4 percent reduction in overall title insurance rates.
-From a press release
+From a press release on the matter:

-â€œThis creates fertile ground for the possibility of inflated expenses, negatively affecting the rate charged to the consumer,â€? says AG King. â€œIn fact, we think the current system has created reverse competition which is definitely not in the best interests of New Mexico homeowners.â€?
+It is the position of the Attorney General that title insurance companies have no real incentive to compete on prices charged to consumers and therefore, insurance underwriters market their services to agents rather than to homeowners. â€œThis creates fertile ground for the possibility of inflated expenses, negatively affecting the rate charged to the consumer,â€? says AG King. â€œIn fact, we think the current system has created reverse competition which is definitely not in the best interests of New Mexico homeowners.â€?